NREL/ReEDS-2.0/docs/aws_deployment.md

 ##### 1. Setting up EC2 instance and EBS volume

-Please use the following table as a reference  to spin off EC2 instance and EBS volumne for deploying ReEDS web app for production environment.
+Please use the following table as a reference  to spin off EC2 instance and EBS volume for deploying ReEDS web app for production environment.

 | Metadata | Value |
 | -------- | ----- |